uio-carpentry/organisational/workshop_operations/onboarding-checklist.md

 * * *
 ### 5. Overview of co-instructor/ helper responsibilities
-- [ ] Participate in administrative communication prior to the workshop
+- [ ] Participate in administrative communication prior to the workshop.
 - [ ] Get in contact with the co-instructors and familiarize yourself with the teaching materials and exercises.
 It is often during the start of the workshop and during workshop exercises that helpers are needed most.
-- [ ] (For two full-day standard workshops) Make sure that the coffee station is kept clean.
+- [ ] (For two full-day standard workshops) make sure that the coffee station is kept clean.
 - [ ] Be attentive: look actively for sticky notes coming up – and if participants look lost during lessons.
-- [ ] If you see that a lot of sticky notes, come up or many participants get lost, gently interrupt the co-instructor so that everyone can catch up.
+- [ ] If you see that a lot of sticky notes come up or that many participants get lost, gently interrupt the co-instructor so that all participants can catch up.

 * * *